 In terms of reporting on UK trade union news, there is Union News, established in 2011 “to report news from the UK’s trade union movement, providing an outlet for workers and their campaigns which is missing from the mainstream media”.

-The collective Angry Workers Brigade, produce a newspaper Workers Wild West that they distribute at workplaces in West London.
+The collective Angry Workers World, produce a newspaper Workers Wild West that they distribute at workplaces in West London.
 The newspaper, “is a means for us to exchange our experiences about conditions at work and collective steps against stress, long hours and low pay.
 We have to learn from other workers.”
 The newspaper aims to report on what is being done, what works and what doesn’t.
 Angry Workers Brigade are also looking to build a network of workers to support each other.
 They also run weekly drop-ins and monthly social meetings for workers, are involved in workplace activities, and plan to organise a national gathering in Autumn 2019 about the current situation in the UK.

 Workers Liberty produce a regular bulletin called Tubeworker – “a platform for rank-and-file London Underground workers, telling you what the bosses and bureaucrats won’t.
 Tubeworker reports on workplace issues, puts forward strategies that we think will help workers win, and supports militant, democratic trade unionism.
 It promotes unity and challenges inequality.”
 Tubeworker has been produced every 3-4 weeks since the early 1990’s, you can read more info on how it is produced and distributed here.